Nicklason/tf2-automatic/app/handler/examples/README.md

 // In order to start the bot, you need to call the done command

 /**
- * Event listener for the run event, is emitted once the bot starts
+ * Event listener for the run event
- * @param {Function} done The bot will only start once you call the done function */ exports.onRun = function (done) {
+ * @param {Function} done The bot will only start once you call the done function
+ * @description Event is emitted once the bot starts */ exports.onRun = function (done) {
     console.log('Starting the bot...');